Seven reasons why you should file your Self Assessment early

 You’re not the only one procrastinating – In January 2021, although 10.7million people submitted their 2019/20 returns by the 31st January deadline, HMRC estimated that almost 1.8m people missed the deadline, nearly double the rate reported the previous year.

 It should come as no surprise that, historically, deadline day is the busiest single day for filing your Self Assessment tax return with HMRC.
-In 2020, some 700,000 taxpayers left it to the very last day – with a nail-biting 26,562 taxpayers leaving it to the last hour!
+IIn 2024, a staggering 778,000 people filed their Self Assessment tax returns on the deadline day alone.
+The busiest hour was between 4pm and 5pm, with over 61,000 submissions during that time.
+Remarkably, 32,958 taxpayers left it until the final hour to file their returns!
 Every year HMRC rakes in millions in fines from those filing late and having to pay penalties and interest.

 HMRC have a chequered history when it comes to Self Assessment season.
 In 2012, the Self Assessment deadline was extended after HMRC call centre staff went on strike on January 31st, and in 2014 many taxpayers were given a two-week extension due to issues with HMRC’s online portal.
 HMRC has also faced stability issues with its Online Services – the website used to complete Self Assessments online.
 At its peak, HMRC Online Services processes around 12 returns per second.